belugaHackz/howtodeployvercel/README.md

 If you have any issues, please let me know by pressing the Issues tab and typing your issue.

 Here is the game website as promised: g4u.my.canva.site I personally created it, we have daily updates, proxies, and ways to remove lanschool, go guardian, Zscaler, and more!
 Please leave a good review about us at the bottom of the page.
+We might have days where it says the site is down.
+Its common because we are the center of an attack on going and we keep getting hacked.
+We will try our best to maintain the site and keep it up.
+This isn't promised, considering we are under attack by an organization who does not agree with our website and the games.

 I hope this tutorial went well for everyone, and i hope you have a good day.
 Have fun!